yeslogic/prince-docs/docs/cookbook.md

     $ prince --javascript https://css4.pub/2020/musick/musick.html -o musick.pdf
 ```
 Another use of the "multi-pass" solution is to create changebars - see the description [here](http://www.princexml.com/forum/topic/3516/changebars).

+When however scripts need to communicate across multiple input documents, the built-in "multi-pass" solution is not an option - see e.g. the [Multifile Table of Contents](#multifile-table-of-contents), which makes use of a "two-pass" approach by running Prince twice.

 Build Your Own Docu-PDF